 For 2 tablespoons: Calories: 72, Carbohydrates: 2, Fat: 6, Protein: 1

-- I used maple syrup in this recipe to keep it vegan, but if you’d prefer to use honey or agave, Alisa’s recipe recommends using 1 teaspoon of those instead.
+- I used maple syrup in this recipe to keep it vegan, but if you’d prefer to use honey, Alisa’s recipe recommends using 1 teaspoon of that instead.

 - Alisa’s original recipe calls for a 1/2 cup of grapeseed or rice bran oil, which will help make the dressing thicker, if you’d like.
 I only keep olive oil on hand at home, so I used less of it to lower the fat content and keep the flavor neutral.
 (I think the olive oil taste would be noticeable if you used more.)